 specifically to those looking for Jesus.
-Howpromises are concentrated on the hated expec- faith.
-Now we stand "strong in the Lord." tants of our coming Lord.
-They are repre- | We cry "begone unbelief, our Saviour is their lights burning," waiting for Jesus.
+Howtheir lights burning," waiting for Jesus.
 Such us at each point to do His will.
 Amen! are "blessed."
 They are "led by the Spirit IV.
-Divine goodness does not make us ining for the adoption, to wit, the redemption of the body."
+Divine goodness does not make us inof God," and having "the first fruits of the fallible, in our conception of the manner in us notice the leading truths connected with Spirit," they grown within themselves, "waiting for the adoption, to wit, the redemption of the body."
 In this connection our blessed Saviour promises to "come again"-to send the Holy Ghost to "abide with them for ever," and then he prays for "all who believe on Him through" the apostolic testimony.
 We rested on these sweet promises, we did believe with all our souls in his coming, and sought with all diligence the aid of the good Spirit; consequently we could, and did plead the promises as ours, in a peculiar manner.
-We already done.
+We ing."
+"If any of you lack wisdom let him can not, in the future, pray, or study, or watch ask of God and it shall be given him."
+The with more sincerity, or assiduity, than we have already done.
 If, therefore, they have failed us, we cannot claim any benefit from them in the future.
 To admit that they have failed us, is to exclude the Advent people from the pale of Divine promise, or else to treat the promises as false.